haxtheweb/claudehax/README.md

 /hax add 3 pages about iguanas
 /hax analyze this site and suggest 20 new pages
 /hax add a multiple choice quiz to this page based on the page content

+/hax add a multiple-choice quiz to the most content-heavy page, based only on that page’s content

+/hax find a page that would benefit from flash cards and add 5 flash cards using the best HAX web component /hax add a quiz to the penn state university page
+/hax find a youtube video and add it to the ohio state university page

+/hax add an interactive check-for-understanding section to the iguana overview page using HAX web components, not plain HTML /hax inspect the available HAX web components and recommend 10 components that would improve this site /hax add a video learning section to one page using the appropriate HAX video component /hax create a mini lesson page about reptile habitats and include at least two HAX web components from the elements reference

 ```

 ## Refresh generated docs